 The Baja California peninsula is home to 700,000 hectares (over 1.7 million acres) of mangroves, which is 5% of the world’s total mangrove population.
 What’s more, researchers have found that these coastal trees are more efficient than their tropical counterparts, storing 5 times more carbon below ground.
 As a unique natural resource, mangroves offer coastal protection against unpredictable weather, food and shelter for various animal species, and carbon sequestration.

 The value of Baja’s mangroves is so great that estimates suggest they contribute $70 billion to the Mexican economy each year.
 Yet, despite all this, the country’s mangrove forests are shrinking.

 The advantages of mangrove forests have been thoroughly researched by environmental scientists, who discovered that keeping more mangroves intact allowed them to avoid the release of around 13 million metric tons of CO2 into the atmosphere.
 That’s equivalent to removing 344,000 cars from the road each year.

 The primary benefit of mangrove forests is their ability to act as effective carbon stores.
 Mangrove soils are rich in carbon, which the tree itself absorbs, reducing the planet’s exposure to dangerous gasses.
 Additionally, many fisheries rely on mangroves as breeding grounds.

-In some circumstances, a mangrove forest can even act as a natural source of defense for the local coastline, reducing erosion, limiting the impact of storm surges, and attenuating waves.
+In some circumstances, a mangrove forest ecosystem can even act as a natural source of defense for the local coastline, reducing erosion, limiting the impact of storm surges, and attenuating waves.
 In the long-term, scientists believe that mangroves could help to maintain elevation for land masses in the face of rising sea levels.

 The Threats Facing Mangrove Forests